 The Full Cycle Product Development consists of many stages.
 Some of them are quick and easy, while others are much more engaging.
-In this blog post, I’m going to describe digital product prototyping – a part of a design process that takes place in digital product development.
+In this blog post, I’ll describe digital product prototyping – a part of a design process in digital product development.

-A prototype is a product version, that can be used on every stage of the project.
-Usually, it’s on the early phases as the idea begins to take shape and we’re about to test it.
-However, we might as well do a prototype during the development step, when we want to test some feature or whenever really.
+A prototype is a product version that can be used at every stage of the project.
+Usually, it’s in the early stages as the idea begins to take shape (then we can create paper prototypes to visualize the idea), and we’re about to test it.
+However, we might also use digital prototypes created during the development step when we want to test some features during usability testing (low-fidelity prototypes/high-fidelity prototypes).
 It all depends on the team and the product.
-What are its goals and benefits?
-Let’s find out.

 Prototyping is also one of the cheapest and fastest ways to check the product with its potential users.
 This helps in spotting faults and fixing them before developing the final product.
-What’s more, prototypes have many forms, from the ones done on paper to video.
+What’s more, prototypes have many forms, from the ones done on paper to video (low-fidelity prototype vs high-fidelity prototype).
 The truth is, it’s all determined by the scope of the project.

 Now, let’s focus on the question of why is it so vital to do a prototype.
-What problems does it solve?
+What issues does it solve?
 And more importantly, how does it influence other stages and the users?

-Moreover, a prototype can be useful during the usability tests as one of its goals is to check the user’s interaction.
-And since it already resembles a final piece of work, you can attract some of your potential customers.
+Moreover, a prototype can be useful during usability tests as one of its goals is to check the user’s interaction and collect user feedback.
+Plus, since it already resembles a finished product, you can attract some of your potential customers.

-Now, as we know the definition and its goals, let’s move on to what you can gain from building a prototype before developing a full product.
+Now, as we know the definition and its goals, let’s move on to what you can gain from building a prototype before developing a final version of a product.

 It’s the very first time when you see your idea as a tangible artefact.
 Once it becomes real, you can notice and understand much more.
 Moreover, later on, during tests, you can clarify some of the assumptions which will make the wireframe prototype as user-friendly and intuitive as possible.

 By talking through and testing the prototype, it brings us the value that we need.
-It also reveals a lot of strengths and weaknesses of the primary solution.
-Owing to this, you can quickly evaluate your previous assumptions and change them to more cater to users’ needs.
-You can see which features are missing and which are additional.
-Moreover, launching a product is always connected with some risk, but a prototype can help you minimize it.
+It also reveals the strengths and weaknesses of the initial idea.
+Owing to this, you can quickly evaluate your previous assumptions and change them to cater to users’ needs more.

-Building a prototype is a great chance to work with your team and work out a shared vision of the product.
+Building a prototype is a great chance to work with your team and figure out a shared product vision.
 This can lead to exploring new concepts and creating innovative solutions that can contribute to project success.

-Prototyping is also a time when you see where the costs come from and why some things can’t be estimated at first.
-Together with the team, you work on required features and try to achieve Product/Market Fit.
+Prototyping is also when you see where the costs come from and why some things can’t be estimated at first.
+Together with the team, you work on the required features and try to achieve Product/Market Fit.
 Thanks to this, the product will be adjusted to your budget.

 Get more insights into the software development process from our newsletter.
 Sign up now and treat yourself with some Gorrion’s dose of knowledge.